mainmatter/playbook/development-process/README.md

-- uncover implications and hidden complexities in any of the tasks; while it is not possible to think every task through completely from start to finish and eliminate all inherent risks, we recommend trying to uncover as much of it as possible in the preparation phase to reduce the likelihood for the team to run into unforeseen problems later on, potentially leading to delays and deadlocks then; the iteration lead might delegate this work to the respective experts for a particular topic
+- uncover implications and hidden complexities in any of the tasks; while it is not possible to think every task through completely from start to finish and eliminate all inherent risks, we recommend trying to uncover as much of it as possible in the preparation phase to reduce the likelihood of the team running into unforeseen problems later on, potentially leading to delays and deadlocks then; the iteration lead might delegate this work to the respective experts for a particular topic